Wednesday, July 20, 2016

 I was thinking this morning that if it weren't for BE,

-there's no way I would have the confidence to calmly approach the high range.
+there's no way I would have the confidence to calmly approach the high register.
 What other method teaches you exactly, precisely how to set your chops to play the highest notes on the horn straight on, cold turkey, without slurring or "glissing" up to it?
 I could be wrong, but there are none that I'm aware of.
 Jeff Smiley is very clever.

 Monday, May 2, 2016